Quantum Quest Seed Fund

 The QQSF promotes the development of new ideas and applications for quantum devices.
 This fund is intended to encourage ideas and uncover opportunities from diverse fields outside the scope of researchers working day-to-day with quantum devices.

-QQSF Round 11 is now closed.
-This opportunity is for all faculties at the University of Waterloo (UW).
+QQSF Round 12 is now closed.
+This opportunity was for all faculties at the University of Waterloo (UW).

 If you are interested in applying, you may refer to the guideline below and Q&A for additional information.
 The following links provide details relating to previous awards:

-- Cycle 1 & 2 awards: $900K in seed funding supports new quantum projects;
+- $900K in seed funding supports new quantum projects;

-- Cycle 3 & 4 awards: New quantum technology projects receive funding boost;
+- New quantum technology projects receive funding boost;

-- Cycle 5 & 6 awards: Seed fund backs $2.8M in new quantum ideas at the University of Waterloo; and
+- Seed fund backs $2.8M in new quantum ideas at the University of Waterloo;

-- Cycle 8 awards: Seed fund continues to support new diverse quantum projects.
+- Seed fund continues to support new diverse quantum projects;

 Guideline

-We encourage proposals from any tenured or tenure-track faculty member at UW, both established and new to the quantum community.
-Proposals with a focus on health and environment are encouraged but not required.
+We encourage proposals from any tenure-track faculty member at UW, both established and new to the quantum community.
+Proposals that address important societal needs in health and the environment will be viewed favourably.
 Proposals are encouraged that articulate the use of quantum properties in existing systems including superposition, tunneling, entanglement in applications, and the development of new systems that display quantum properties.

-The QQSF provides funding in the amount of up to $50,000 per year for a two-year period and up to $15,000 for six-month Exploratory studies.
+The QQSF provides funding in the amount of up to $50,000 per year for a two-year period.
 Projects funded under QQSF are expected to lead to other sources of follow-on external funding.
-We encourage proposals that consider measures to improve equity performance.
-Note that QQSF supports only new activities.

 The Principal Investigator of the joint project from the other institution is responsible for covering any activities and expenses on their side.
 By supporting joint projects we aim to deepen connections with other centres and enhance the value of the seed investment. *Note that this Round of QQSF is not a simultaneous call with the other centres.
 Joint proposals originating at other centres may be reviewed on a case by case basis.*